IALSA/IALSA-2015-Portland/README.md

  - [model_space](https://github.com/IALSA/IALSA-2015-Portland/blob/master/reports/model_space/README.md) is a series of reports that tries to understand how best to organize our models for the analysis, in which model (not individual) is the primary unit .
  - [dashboard](./dashboard.R) script that re-generates all these reports.

-## Shiny Apps to date
+###  Apps
- - [interactive pivot tables](http://shiny.ouhsc.edu/IALSA-2015-Portland/shiny/pivotTable) for basic exploration in the space of the submitted models
+ - [pivot tables](http://shiny.ouhsc.edu/IALSA-2015-Portland/shiny/pivotTable) for basic exploration in the space of the submitted models
  -  [table_2](http://shiny.ouhsc.edu/IALSA-2015-Portland/shiny/table_2) ISR correlations

 #### Teleconference on June 26, 2015